Mollymook Beach

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Mollymook Beach's median income among taxpayers is $45,252.
-The average income in the suburb is $60,570.
-Both figures are below the national averages.
-Rest of NSW has a median income of $52,390 and an average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Mollymook Beach would be approximately $49,261 (median) and $65,937 (average) as of September 2025.
-According to the 2021 Census, incomes in Mollymook Beach fall between the 16th and 25th percentiles nationally for households, families, and individuals.
-The predominant income bracket is $1,500 - 2,999, with 28.6% of locals (757 people) earning within this range, similar to the surrounding region at 29.9%.
-Despite modest housing costs allowing for 87.2% income retention, disposable income ranks at just the 20th percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+As per AreaSearch's latest postcode level ATO data released for financial year 2023, Mollymook Beach's median income among taxpayers is $45,252.
+The average income is $60,570.
+This is below the national average.
+Comparing to Rest of NSW, Mollymook Beach's median is lower at $52,390 and the average is slightly lower at $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $49,261 (median) and $65,937 (average) as of September 2025.
+According to 2021 Census figures, incomes in Mollymook Beach fall between the 16th and 25th percentiles nationally for households, families, and individuals.
+The predominant income bracket spans 28.6% of locals (760 people) earning $1,500 - 2,999, similar to the surrounding region where 29.9% fall into this bracket.
+Housing costs are modest with 87.2% of income retained.
+However, total disposable income ranks at just the 20th percentile nationally and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income